vinthony/deep-blind-watermark-removal/README.md

 ### Train

-Besides training our methods, here, we also give an example of how to train the [s2am](https://github.com/vinthony/s2am) under our farmewrok.
-More details can be founded in the shell scripts.
+Besides training our methods, here, we also give an example of how to train the [s2am](https://github.com/vinthony/s2am) under our framework.
+More details can be found in the shell scripts.

 ```